Geonosis: Location and topography

 Orbiting the star Ea, Geonosis is one of six planets in the system that bears its name.
 The Geonosis system is part of the Arkanis sector, itself located in the Outer Rim.
 Although a telluric planet, it is surrounded by a ring of asteroids.

 The surface of Geonosis is covered with rocky desert plains and mountains.
 Its sky, like the ground, is red.

 Life forms

-Several animal species live on Geonosis, including the massive, the orray, the parasitic phidna, and the parasitic brain worm.
-The former serves as a pet, the latter as a mount; the orray, before it was domesticated, hunted Geonosian eggs extensively.
+Several animal species live on Geonosis, including the aggressive massiffs and the sturdy orrays.
+The former serves as pets, the latter as mounts; before domesticated, the orrays hunted Geonosian eggs extensively.
+Parasitic invertebrates such as phidna and brain worm also exist.
 Phidna excrement is collected and mixed with pulverized rock to form rock paste, the main material used in Geonosian construction.
-The brainworm can enter a person's nose and then control their brain.
+The brain worm can enter a person's nose and then control their brain.
 In addition, many species living on Geonosis are bioluminescent.

 One intelligent species is native to Geonosis: the Geonosian.
 They are winged insectoids that live in hives.
 Their society is divided into castes: queens, warriors, and workers.
 There is one queen per hive, who lays the eggs.
 Warriors protect the queen and the hive, sometimes waging war on other hives.
 Workers are the backbone of Geonosian society, building the various structures required for their hive.